WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 2.3

 A .NET Resource (.resx) file employs a monolingual XML file format used in Microsoft .NET applications.
-It works with .resw files as well as when they use identical syntax to .resx.
+It is interchangeable with .resw, when using identical syntax to .resx.

 +-------------------------------------------------------------------+